 The globalization of the economy and the digital revolution have made borders fall apart.
 This is a fact.
 Generations Y and Z surf the internet with remarkable ease.
 But that is again another banality.
 Insatiable, they have access to an impressive amount of information, exchange numerous tips on the web, and study abroad all over the world.
 Internationalization seems obvious to them, and they turn up in their host countries like Christopher Columbuses, wet behind the ears.

 However, many students face integration issues not only when they arrive in countries far from theirs, but also in their neighboring countries.
 Such difficulties highlight their lack of preparation to decode other cultures.

 Our ethnocentric vision sometimes makes us forget that in real life, as well as in the virtual world, each culture is governed by a set of dimensions that explain the attitudes and behaviors of our foreign counterparts.
 Is not only a question of mastering the language—”translating is treason”—but also of being able to use a frame of reference to understand the other.

 Higher education should prepare younger generations to interact and work in intercultural contexts.
 The students’ demand for such preparations is constantly growing.
 An example is the successful example of the Executive Master’s Degree at Dauphine University in Paris, the only Intercultural Management Masters offered in Europe in French.
 The discipline has recently been introduced into Business Schools and universities.

-Intercultural Management: Instructions
+Intercultural Management: Instruction Manual

-Intercultural Management and Higher Education, Slowly Developing
+Intercultural Management and Higher Education: a slow development

 Intercultural Management: A Student’s Point of View